lemeSenpai/Analytics-Engineering-with-Airbnb-Data/README.md

 # Analytics Engineering with Airbnb

-Simulate the life of an Analytics Engineer at Airbnb through this comprehensive project, delving into data loading, cleansing, and exposure.
-The project emphasizes the use of various dbt functionalities with Snowflake as the Data Warehouse.
-Explore a range of dbt features, including models, materializations, tests, documentation, sources, seeds, snapshots, hooks, operations, Jinja, macros, analyses, exposures, seeds, and preset visualizations.
+This project aims to simulate an Analytics Engineering solution tailored for Airbnb's operations in the city of Berlin.
+It encompasses processes involving data loading, cleansing, and exposure.
+Additionally, the project delves into testing, automation, and documentation processes to ensure a comprehensive analytics solution.

 ## Tech Stack